Continual Learning: Forget-free Winning Subnetworks for Video Representations: Experiments

 \textbf{Training.} In all experiments, we follow the same experimental settings as NeRV~\cite{chen2023hnerv} and HNeRV~\cite{chen2023hnerv} for fair comparisons.
 We train WSN+FSO, NeRV (STL), and MTL using Adam optimizer with a learning rate 5e-4.
 For the ablation study on UVG17, we use a cosine annealing learning rate schedule~\cite{loshchilov2016sgdr}, batch size of 1, training epochs of 150, and warmup epochs of 30 unless otherwise denoted.

-\textbf{VIL's performance metrics of PSNR} We evaluate all methods based on the following continual learning metrics: \begin{enumerate}[itemsep=0em, topsep=-1ex, itemindent=0em, leftmargin=1.2em, partopsep=0em] \item {\textit{Average PSNR}} measures the average of the final performances on all video sessions: $\mathrm{PSNR} =\frac{1}{N} \sum_{s=1}^{N} A_{N, s}$, where $A_{N,s}$ is the test PSNR for session $s$ after training on the final video session $S$.
+\textbf{VIL's performance metrics} We evaluate all methods based on the following continual learning metrics: \begin{enumerate}[itemsep=0em, topsep=-1ex, itemindent=0em, leftmargin=1.2em, partopsep=0em] \item {\textit{Average Peak signal-to-noise ratio (PSNR)}} measures the average of the final performances on all video sessions: $\mathrm{PSNR} =\frac{1}{N} \sum_{s=1}^{N} A_{N, s}$, where $A_{N,s}$ is the test PSNR for session $s$ after training on the final video session $S$.

 \item {\textit{Backward Transfer (BWT) of PSNR}} measures the video representation forgetting during continual learning.
-Negative BWT means that learning new video sessions causes the video representation forgetting of past sessions: $\mathrm{BWT}=\frac{1}{N-1}\sum_{s=1}^{N-1} A_{N, s}-A_{s, s}$.
+Negative BWT means that learning new video sessions causes the video representation forgetting of past sessions: $\mathrm{BWT}=\frac{1}{N-1}\sum_{s=1}^{N-1} A_{N, s}-A_{s, s}$. \end{enumerate}